open-telemetry/opentelemetry.io/content/en/blog/2023/new-apac-meetings.md

 ---
-title: New Collector SIGs for APAC
+title: New APAC Collector-SIG meetings
 date: 2023-02-27
 author: '[Sean Marciniak](https://github.com/MovieStoreGuy) (Atlassian)'
+aliases: [/blog/2023/additional-collector-sig/]
 ---

 As the collector community grows worldwide, having the ability to meet with each